 Benefit Description You pay Covered medications and supplies (cont.)
-High Option • Smoking Cessation Medication Note: Over-the-counter and prescription drugs approved by the FDA to treat tobacco dependance are covered under the Smoking cessation benefit.
-(See page 33) • No copay for generic, brand name and over-the-counter tobacco cessation medications when prescribed by a physician.
-If you request a brand name prescription medication over an available generic version then you will be responsible for the generic copayment plus the difference in price of brand name and generic drugs.
-Women's contraceptive drugs and devices Note: Over-the-counter female contraceptive drugs and devices approved by the FDA require a written prescription by an approved provider.
-No Copayment.
-However, if a Brand Name contraceptive Drug is requested when a Generic Drug equivalent is available, you will be responsible for paying the difference between the cost to Blue Shield for the Brand Name contraceptive Drug and its Generic Drug equivalent.
-Here are some things to keep in mind about our prescription drug program: A generic equivalent will be dispensed if it is available, unless your physician specifically requires a brand name.
+High Option Here are some things to keep in mind about our prescription drug program: A generic equivalent will be dispensed if it is available, unless your physician specifically requires a brand name.
 If you receive a brand name drug when a federally-approved generic drug is available and your physician has not specified "Dispense as Written" for the brand name drug, you will pay the difference in the cost between the brand name drug and the generic plus the generic copayment.
-If you request a brand drug when a generic drug is available: Generic copayment plus the difference in price of brand name and generic drugs Not covered: All Charges Drugs available without a prescription or for which there is a nonprescription equivalent available Drugs obtained at a non-Plan pharmacy except for out-of-area emergencies Compounded medication with formulary alternatives or those with no FDA approved indications Medical supplies such as dressings and antiseptics Drugs for cosmetic purposes • Drugs to enhance athletic performance • Drugs for weight loss except when Medically Necessary for the treatment of morbid obesity, subject to prior authorization by us. • Vitamins and nutritional substances that can be purchased without a prescription • Drugs prescribed for the treatment of dental conditions.
+If you request a brand drug when a generic drug is available: Generic copayment plus the difference in price of brand name and generic drugs Not covered: • Drugs available without a prescription or for which there is a nonprescription equivalent available • Drugs obtained at a non-Plan pharmacy except for out-of-area emergencies • Compounded medication with formulary alternatives or those with no FDA approved indications • Medical supplies such as dressings and antiseptics • Drugs for cosmetic purposes except for Medically Necessary treatment of resulting complications • Drugs to enhance athletic performance • Drugs for weight loss except when Medically Necessary for the treatment of morbid obesity, subject to prior authorization by us. • Vitamins, nutrients, and food supplements not listed as a covered benefit even if a physician prescribes or administers them. • Drugs prescribed for the treatment of dental conditions.
 This exclusion does not apply to antibiotics prescribed to treat infection and medications prescribed to treat pain.
-Note:
+All Charges Note: Intravenous fluids and medications for home use and some injectable drugs including office injectables and injectables for the treatment of infertility are not covered under the prescription drug benefit.
+Please refer to Section 5(a), 5(b) and 5(c) for coverage information.
+IUDs and implanted contraceptives dispensed by your physician are covered under Section 5(a), not the Prescription Drug Benefit.